thorrak/tiltbridge/docs/source/installation.rst

 .. note:: The command below will automatically detect & flash any Espressif chips connected to the computer running esptool.py.
 Please leave only the device you are setting up connected to the computer to avoid the risk of misflashing.

 #.
-Install esptool.py using the instructions here.
+Install esptool.py using the `instructions here <https://github.com/espressif/esptool#installation--dependencies>`_.
 #.
-Download all three of the TiltBridge firmware files - tiltbridge-spiffs.bin, tiltbridge.bin, and tiltbridge-partitions.bin
+Download all three of the TiltBridge firmware files from `GitHub`_ - tiltbridge-spiffs.bin, tiltbridge.bin, and tiltbridge-partitions.bin
 #.
 Connect the ESP32 board to the computer you will be using to flash
 #.
 Open a command prompt and run the flash command ``esptool.py --chip esp32 --before default_reset --after hard_reset write_flash 0x10000 tiltbridge.bin 0x8000 tiltbridge-partitions.bin 0x3D1000 tiltbridge-spiffs.bin``

-.. todo:: Update the "instructions here" link above

 Next Steps
 ----------